 Unlikely, high-LET radiation, such as low-energy proton and heavy ion beams (He, C, and O), is less affected by hypoxic conditions because it directly induces numerous clustered DNA lesions that have significantly slower repair kinetics and arrest cells in the G2 phase of the cell cycle.
-The physical proximity of clustered DNA lesions is thought to trigger cell cycle arrest and activation of homologous recombination (HR) repair.
-The hypothesis is that clustered DNA damage induced by proton and heavy ion beams trigger cells to repair DNA via HR repair.
-To test this hypothesis we are using time lapsed confocal microscopy imaging of live cells in proton and heavier ion beams in conjunction with fluorescent nuclear track detectors to measure radiation at the nanoscopic scale in live cells in real time.
+The physical proximity of clustered DNA lesions is thought to trigger cell cycle arrest and make NHEJR less efficient making cells rely more on homologous recombination repair (HRR).
+Thus, clustered DNA damage induced by proton and heavy ion beams make cells to rely more on HRR.
+To measure the efficiency of HRR and NHEJR for different types of therapeutic radiation we are using time lapsed confocal microscopy imaging of live cells in proton and heavier ion beams in conjunction with fluorescent nuclear track detectors to measure radiation at the nanoscopic scale in live cells in real time.
 In addition we use Monte Carlo simulations to understand how radiation energy is deposited in subcellular compartments.

 C.H.
 McFadden, T. Hallacy, D.B.
 Flint, D.A.
 Granville, A. Asaithamby, N. Sahoo, G.O.
 Sawakuchi, "Co-localization of DNA damage and particle tracks at the single cell level in real time," Int.
 J. Radiat.
 Oncol., Biol., Phys.
 96, 221-227 (2016).